Indian locomotive class WDM-3

-The Indian locomotive class WDM-3 is a type of diesel-hydraulic locomotive that was developed by Henschel for Indian Railways in 1962.
-The model name "WDM-3" stands for broad gauge (W), Diesel (D), Mixed traffic (M) engine, 3rd generation (3).
+The Indian locomotive class WDM-3 was a type of diesel-hydraulic locomotive that was developed by Henschel for Indian Railways in 1962.
+The model name "WDM-3" stood for broad gauge (W), Diesel (D), Mixed traffic (M) engine, 3rd generation (3).
 These locomotives were put into service between 1970 and 1971, and a total of eight were built between 1962 and 1970.
 However, they were decommissioned at Gooty in 1995 and are now retired from service.

-These diesel-hydraulic locomotives are not related to the ALCO WDM-3A, despite their similar name.
+These diesel-hydraulic locomotives were not related to the ALCO WDM-3A, despite their similar name.

 History

 Introduction

 An Indian Railways Mechanical Engineer, Man Mohan Suri developed a new hydro-mechanical transmission for diesel locomotives, which was examined by the National Research and Development Corporation and subsequently patented in India as the "Suri transmission" in 1956-57.
 In 1962, the Railway Board decided to explore the use of the Suri transmission in high-horsepower locomotives to maximize its benefits.
 As a result, the Railway Board authorized negotiations with West German firms for the development of 5,000 hp locomotives and with ALCO for 2,600 hp locomotives that were already under manufacture at Diesel Locomotive Works in Varanasi.